-2022 Adopting Emerging Technology for Utilization Management (UM) Referral Management
+2023 Adopting Emerging Technology for Utilization Management (UM) Referral Management

-Medical research identifies new drugs, procedures, medical devices and other treatments that can prevent, diagnose, treat and cure diseases.
-The Kaiser Permanente Mid-Atlantic States' Technology Review and Implementation Committee (TRIC) collaborates with the Kaiser Permanente Interregional New Technologies Committee (INTC), Emerging Therapeutics Committee and Regional Utilization Management Committee (RUMC), to assist physicians, other clinicians and members in determining whether a new drug, procedure or medical device is medically necessary and appropriate.
-Upon completion of an evidence-based review, TRIC recommends the inclusion or exclusion of new technologies as covered benefits to the Health Plan and tracks inquiries for medical technology assessment.
-Together, they provide answers to important questions about indications for use, safety, effectiveness and relevance of new and emerging technologies for the health care delivery system.
+Medical research identifies new medical procedures, treatments, and medical devices that can prevent, diagnose, treat, and cure diseases.
+The Kaiser Permanente Mid-Atlantic States' Technology Review and Implementation Committee (TRIC) collaborates with the Kaiser Permanente Interregional New Technologies Committee (INTC), Southern California (KPSC) Medical Technology Management Process (MTMP), Emerging Therapeutics Committee, and Regional Utilization Management Committee (RUMC), to review a select number of behavioral and non-behavioral health new and emerging medical treatments, procedures, and devices for the purpose of making recommendations regarding benefit coverage, with the exception of pharmaceuticals and biologics which are reviewed by KP Pharmacy & Therapeutics committee.